noisyoscillator/Statistical-Mechanics-1/README.md

 # Statistical-Mechanics
-Illustrating various topics in classical and quantum statistical mechanics through Monte Carlo sampling methods.
+Illustrating various topics in classical and quantum statistical mechanics through Monte Carlo simulations .

 Physical and mathematical subjects that are addressed include:
 * Introduction to direct and Markov-chain Monte Carlo sampling